nervosnetwork/rfcs/rfcs/0042-omnilock/0042-omnilock.md

 # Omnilock

 Omnilock is a lock script designed for interoperability.
-It comes with built-in support for verification of transaction signing methods used in popular blockchains, such as Bitcoin, Ethereum, EOS, and Dogecoin.
+It comes with built-in support for verification of transaction signing methods used in
+Bitcoin, Ethereum, EOS, and Dogecoin.
 Omnilock is also extensible, so more verification algorithms can be added in future.
 This feature makes Omnilock a powerful module in Nervos interoperability 2.0.

 Another feature of Omnilock for practitioners is the regulation compliance module (Consider it as interoperability with